A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

 \subsection{Rate--Distortion Performance}

-We benchmark HCFSSNet against the conventional VTM anchor and recent state-of-the-art learned codecs, including InvCompress~\cite{xie2021enhanced}, MLIC++~\cite{jiang2023mlicpp}, TCM~\cite{liu2023learned}, WeConvene~\cite{Fu2024ECCV2024}, CCA~\cite{han2024causal}, FTIC~\cite{li2024frequencyaware}, and MambaIC~\cite{zeng2025mambaic}.
-Figures~\ref{fig:rd_results}(a)--(c) report PSNR--bitrate curves on Kodak, Tecnick, and the CLIC Professional Validation set, respectively.
+We compare HCFSSNet with the conventional VTM anchor and several recent learned image compression codecs, including InvCompress~\cite{xie2021enhanced}, MLIC++~\cite{jiang2023mlicpp}, TCM~\cite{liu2023learned}, WeConvene~\cite{Fu2024ECCV2024}, CCA~\cite{han2024causal}, FTIC~\cite{li2024frequencyaware}, and MambaIC~\cite{zeng2025mambaic}.
+Figures~\ref{fig:rd_results}(a)--(c) show the PSNR--bitrate curves on Kodak, Tecnick, and the CLIC Professional Validation set, respectively.
 BD-rate is computed from the PSNR--bitrate curves using the Bjøntegaard method over the common quality range.

-Compared with the VTM anchor, the proposed HCFSSNet consistently reduces BD-rate across all three datasets, achieving reductions of 18.06\% on Kodak, 24.56\% on Tecnick, and 22.44\% on CLIC.
-These gains are observed across the entire rate--distortion range and are particularly noticeable at low-to-medium bitrates, suggesting that HCFSSNet produces more compact latent representations and more accurate probability estimates.
+Compared with the VTM anchor, HCFSSNet consistently achieves BD-rate savings on all three datasets, with reductions of 18.06\% on Kodak, 24.56\% on Tecnick, and 22.44\% on CLIC.
+As shown in Fig.~\ref{fig:rd_results}, the proposed model remains competitive across the evaluated bitrate range on all three benchmarks.

-When compared with recent learned codecs, HCFSSNet achieves competitive rate--distortion performance while maintaining a moderate model size and runtime.
-As summarized in Table~\ref{tab:rd_results_wide}, HCFSSNet attains BD-rate values comparable to recent high-performing CNN-, Transformer-, and SSM-based codecs, while using substantially fewer parameters than the SSM-based MambaIC and large Transformer-based models such as MLIC++ and WeConvene.
-Across the three benchmarks, the average BD-rate reduction achieved by HCFSSNet is within about 2 percentage points of that of MambaIC and within 1 percentage point of that of MLIC++, while using 30--35\% fewer parameters (80.97M vs. 116.72M and 123.81M, respectively).
-This indicates that HCFSSNet delivers compression efficiency comparable to the heaviest SSM- and Transformer-based codecs, but with a considerably more compact architecture.

-Compared with FTIC~\cite{li2024frequencyaware}, which also exploits frequency-aware transforms, HCFSSNet yields markedly better BD-rate performance on high-resolution datasets: on Tecnick and CLIC, our method achieves additional BD-rate reductions of 2.29\% and 4.54\%, respectively.
-This suggests that the proposed Hybrid Convolution–Frequency State Space design scales favorably to high-resolution images, where long-range dependencies and fine-grained frequency modeling become more critical.
-Although HCFSSNet is not the fastest model in terms of runtime, it still provides a significant encoding speed-up over the VTM reference, and its decoding time remains within a practical range for offline and near-real-time applications.

-We attribute the competitive performance of HCFSSNet to two key factors.
-First, the hybrid HCFSS transform decouples the processing of local high-frequency details and long-range low-frequency structures, allowing the two branches to focus on complementary aspects of the signal.
-Second, the five-slice channel-wise entropy model, enhanced by frequency-aware modeling of the side information, improves the precision of the likelihood estimates without incurring prohibitive decoding cost.